 Claire is a Member of Chief Executive Women – the pre-eminent organisation representing Australia’s most senior women leaders from the corporate, public service, academic and not-for-profit sectors; she is on the board of The Pinnacle Foundation, established to provide scholarships and mentoring support to lesbian, gay, bisexual, trans, queer and intersex students who are marginalised or disadvantaged; and is also a member of the Australian Government’s Australia–Singapore Arts Group.

 As Chief Operating Officer, Deirdre leads our Operations team, which includes Finance, Information Technology, Infrastructure Planning and Management, Legal and Governance, Risk Management and Compliance.

 Deirdre is a Fellow of the Institute of Chartered Accountants with a background in commercial finance and also fulfils the role of Arts Centre Melbourne’s Chief Financial Officer.
 She has held senior finance roles in Melbourne and overseas, including Executive Director Finance of Alfred Health and Chief Financial Officer of BUPA Australia and BUPA International.

 Deirdre is also a Director of Peter MacCallum Cancer Centre and a Fellow of the Australian Institute of Company Directors.

 Leanne leads our Human Resources team and supports the delivery of Arts Centre Melbourne’s strategic goals through workforce planning, industrial and employee relations, change management, succession planning, professional development and talent management, wellbeing, diversity and HR operations.

 Leanne has held senior roles in federal and state government agencies including the Fair Work Commission and the Department of Premier and Cabinet, Victoria.
 Leanne joined Arts Centre Melbourne after working at Benetas, one of Victoria’s leading not-for-profit providers of aged care and retirement living.
-Leanne also has a broader interest in governance and community and is currently President of a not-for-profit sector after recently retiring from her volunteer role after 7 years as Committee Member and President of an education and support services organisation.
+Leanne also has a broader interest in governance and community and is seeking to continue to support the not-for-profit sector after recently retiring from her volunteer role after 7 years as Committee Member and President of an education and support services organisation.